What is EUMEPS?

 What are the disposal options for EPS waste?

-At the end of the very long service life (40-50 years or more) of EPS insulation materials there are several ecologically and economically sensible options for subsequent use.
+At the end of the very long service life (50 years or more) for EPS insulation materials there are several ecologically and economically sensible options for subsequent use.
 A variant is the simple re-use of the insulation boards.
 In most cases, however, EPS waste is mechanically recycled.
-The least is energy recovery.
-If there are enough quantities, physical recycling could also be carried out.
+An innovative option is through physical recycling.
+The least preferable option is disposal through incineration with energy recovery.
 EPS waste is a sought-after waste.
 In Austria there is even such a high demand that more than 100,000 m³ must be imported every year.
 Only the smallest amounts of EPS waste mixed with building rubble end up in landfills.

 Click here to learn more about EPS recycling in the EU

-Additionally, 98% air content guarantee maximum performance when it comes to insulation and shock absorbance.
+By containing 98% air EPS is resource efficient by nature.
+The air contained in the closed cells guarantee maximum performance when it comes to insulation and shock absorbance.
 This reduces climate-damaging CO2 emissions.
 Because EPS is so light it saves immense amounts of fuel during transportation and therefore reduces climate-damaging CO2 emissions.
-But that is not all: with its extraordinary insulation EPS contributes towards valuable energy saving especially for refrigerators or for whole buildings.
+But that is not all: with its extraordinary insulation EPS contributes towards valuable energy saving especially for refrigerators or for whole buildings

 Does EPS contribute to the marine litter problem?